-The following "High Value Conservation Areas", listed-shall be considered in order of descending order of priority priority for inclusion in the Open SpaceCommon open space, shall be utilized when determining the area(s) within the subdivision to be allocated to the 50% required Common open space.
-When there is land deemed to be in one or more of the "High Value Conservation Areas" in excess of the 50% criteria requirement, or when inclusion of all land meeting the below listed categories to the Open SpaceCommon open space would make development of the parcel unreasonably onerous, the Planning Board shall consider not only the priority of the "High Value"
+The following "High Value Conservation Areas" shall be considered when determining the area(s) within the subdivision to be allocated to the 50% required Common \underline{O} pen \underline{S} pace.
+When there is land deemed to be in one or more of the "High Value Conservation Areas" in excess of the 50% requirement, or when inclusion of all land meeting the below-listed categories to the Common $\underline{Oopen Sspace}$ would make subdivision of the parcel unreasonably onerous, the Planning Board shall consider not only the priority of the "High Value Conservation Areas" but also the overall intent of this ordinance as well as the impact on the design of the buildable lots and infrastructure of the Subdivision in determining what land should be included in the Common $\underline{Oopen Sspace}$.